 - Small plants

-2. Add a layer of pebbles to provide drainage at the bottom of the container.
+- Place a 1-2” layer of pebbles at the bottom of the container to promote drainage.

 - Add a few tablespoons of charcoal to keep the soil fresh, filter the water and prevent fungi growth.

 - Next, add high quality, organic potting soil.
 You’ll want enough to cover the root of whichever plants you will insert, probably about 2”.
 Generally, the pebble/soil mixture should not exceed 1/3 of the vessel.

 - Place your plants inside your container, and plant them in the soil.
 You can use your fingers or small tools if you like.
 Add the cover if you have an enclosed container.